callyral/dotfiles/README.md

 - make sure you have the necessary software listed in this README

+- the README also contains some specifications, please read it!

 ### step two:

 root config (unmanaged by chezmoi)